| Introduction Bearded Dragon are gentle beasts they come form australia but are avalible to the us because of there

 also trap humidity in the cage.
 Screen tops allow air flow as well as it will allow your lighting and heat sources to

-Bearded Dragons require full spectrum lighting for 12-14 hours a day.
+work correctly and allow humity to escape.
+Lighting Bearded Dragons require full spectrum lighting for 12-14 hours a day.
 I would suggest the Reptisun

 5.0 or 8.0 fluorescent bulbs.
 There are of course other brands available like Reptiglo or lumichrome bulbs.
 These